czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - The cost of DNA sequencing has fallen drastically, supporting Moore's Law
     - Current frontiers of human DNA research include:
       - Interactions between DNA and other components of cells, such as RNA and ribosomes, and how these interactions control the complex process of protein formation
-        - What determines whether a given piece of DNA is function or is not functioning in the cell?
+        - What determines whether a given piece of DNA is functioning or is not functioning in the cell?

       - Connection between DNA and brain function, and, in particular, how genes influence cognition and behavior
         - Understanding how information is stored, retrieved, and used